girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 Basically, what you are going to do are:

 1. Set up a web page with the button that passes some params to Slack. *(User: After clicking the button, Slack redirects the user to authenticate)*.
-2. After Slack sends your node app a temporary `code` which expires in 10 min, exchange the authorization code for an access token using the [`oauth.access`](https://api.slack.com/methods/oauth.access) API.
+2. Your node app will receive a temporary `code` from Slack via `GET`.
+The temp code expires in 10 min.
-3. The auth process is done when your node app receives 200 OK.
+3. Exchange the authorization code for an access token using the [`oauth.access`](https://api.slack.com/methods/oauth.access) API by `POST`ing.
+The auth process is done when your node app receives 200 OK.
 4. Optionally, use the `token` to call another API to get the team name, so that you can redirect the user to the team URL, https://team-name.slack.com right after the auth is done.

 When I was reading the Slack docs, I didn't notice there was a button generator on Slack API page, so I started implementing by myself with Passport (Node.js OAuth middleware).
 But later I realized that  authentication with the button!